Quill (surname)

-Quill or Quille is an anglicised version of the Irish surname " Ó Cuill" Coll, Coill, and O'Coill (Ó Coill), all of which mean wood, forest or shrub Hazel Tree.
-The Coill clan are believed to be a bardic family from Munster, particularly Kerry and Cork.
-The Irish surname has also been Anglicised as Woods.
+Quill or Quille is an anglicised version of the Irish surname " Ó Cuill" Coll, Coill, and O'Coill (Ó Coill), all of which mean wood, forest or shrub hazel tree.
+The Coill clan are believed to be a bardic family from Munster, particularly counties Kerry and Cork.
+The Irish surname has also been anglicised as Woods.
 Notable people with the surname include: